alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 #### Merging the outcome of the 3 analyses

-Finally, the results from all 3 runs were merged together.
+Finally, the results from all 3 runs were merged together using an in-house R script.

 ### Dependecies